IndieD3v/DailyQuotes/README.md

 # Quotes

-## This is a Daily Random Quotes Generator in the form of a web app.
+## This is a Django web app.
+### In this you will get all the famous random quotes of famous persons.

 # Images